Planning In Natural Language Improves LLM Search For Code Generation: Analysis

-For a particular method, our reported diversity score is simply the diversity score over all problems in the considered dataset.
-For computational feasibility, for large $n$, we instead sample a subset of $40$ codes and test all pairs from that subset instead.
-In order to test code samples, we first backtranslate using an LLM to express the code in natural language before comparing each pair using both the code and the backtranslated idea.
-We detail the prompts used in Appendix~\ref{measuring_diversity_prompts} and use OpenAI's GPT-4o-mini as the supporting LLM.
+For a particular method, our reported diversity score is simply the diversity score averaged over all problems in the considered dataset.
+For large $n$, we sample a subset of $40$ codes and compare all pairs from said subset.
+To evaluate $S$, we first backtranslate both codes to express each code in natural language before comparing each pair using both the code and its corresponding backtranslated idea.
+Full prompt details can be found in Appendix~\ref{measuring_diversity_prompts}.
+We use OpenAI's GPT-4o-mini as the supporting LLM.